1–2 spots available for Q2 · Claim yours

 Common mistakes that inflate the cost

-- Picking an exotic stack.
-Rare technology means rare developers, and their rates are higher, their availability lower, and your options later narrower.
-Stick with Laravel, Next.js, or similar mainstream choices.
+• Picking an exotic stack.
+Rare technology means rare engineers, higher rates, lower availability, and narrower options later.
+Stick with Laravel, Next.js, NestJS, or similar mainstream choices.
 Related: Laravel vs Next.js for startups in 2026.

 FAQ